 Decrease of Insulin Study: Studies have shown that just one night of sleep deprivation can decrease insulin sensitivity by as much as 33%.
 [2]

-Someone's testosterone level can fall naturally as they age — by 1 to 2 percent per year.
-[3] But this can occur based on lifestyle choices, medical conditions, and other factors that can impact the amount of this hormone in the body.
+However, this can occur based on lifestyle choices, medical conditions, and other factors that can impact the amount of this hormone in the body.

-Foods That Boost Testosterone
+Popular Foods That Can Boost Testosterone Your Levels

-Women can also suffer from low testosterone, and this hormonal imbalance can result in, exhaustion, and a loss of muscle mass, among other things.
+Now it's time to share foods that increase testosterone; this list works equally for men and women, as women can also suffer from low testosterone, and this hormonal imbalance can result in exhaustion and a loss of muscle mass, among other things.

 Related Blog: Common Foods You Should Avoid to Sleep Better

-1. Tuna & Fatty Fish
+Tuna & Fatty Fish

-Fish oil, and fatty fish, are rich in omega-3 fatty acids (vegetarians can try omega-3 supplements).
+Fish oil and fatty fish are rich in omega-3 fatty acids (vegetarians can try omega-3 supplements).
 One study on the effect of fish oil on dogs showed that fish oil can increase semen quality and serum testosterone levels by improving fatty acid profiles.

-2. Oysters
+Oysters

 Most individuals have heard about the connection between eating oysters and testosterone.
 But have you ever wondered why?
 The zinc within the oysters is the absolute superstar since studies have shown a link between zinc deficiency and erectile dysfunction.